In this section

 |

-The ID of the process which initiated the outgoing connection.
+Identifier of the process (PID) on behalf of which the outgoing connection was initiated.

-If the connection type (divert) is not "output", or PID cannot be identified, it has the nil value.
+If the connection type (divert) is not output or the PID cannot be identified, the field has the nil value.

 |